adam-p/yesterday-i-learned/javascript.md

 * [Assigning anything to `process.env`](http://stackoverflow.com/questions/42170365/how-do-i-remove-a-value-in-process-env), even if it is `null` or `undefined`, converts it to their strings `"null"` and `"undefined"`.
 To delete a key from `process.env`, `delete` it.
 * If you run `--save-exact` without `--save`, it doesn't save.
+* Semver's `~` upgrades to any patch version. `^` upgrades to any minor version. npm stopped defaulting to the tilde because it assumes minor versions are all compatible with each other.
+In the real world (where npm is used), this is false.
+* [Jeremy Ashkenas on semantic versioning](https://gist.github.com/jashkenas/cbd2b088e20279ae2c8e): *"SemVer tries to compress a huge amount of information — the nature of the change, the percentage of users that will be affected by the change, the severity of the change, into a single number."
+"SemVer is a false promise that appeals to many developers — the promise of pain-free, don't-have-to-think-about-it, updates to dependencies.
+But it simply isn't true."
+"It's alright for robots, but bad for us."*

 [ajpiano]: http://ajpiano.com/the-opposite-of-jquerys-is-method-is-not-not-it-is-is/
 [angularjs]: http://angularjs.org/